Director Cheatle Resigns And State Police Testimony

 So yeah, what's your question against confluence?

-What's your specific question again?
+A specific question again?

-So now so his so just to be clear, because his contention isn't all of the things that we thought it was.
+So now, so his, so just to be clear, because his contention isn't all of the things that we thought it was.

 His contention is just that he believes that you believe that this was definitely just a lone gunman and there was nothing more nefarious up there.